FrancescoCoding/Portfolio-web/README.md

 - Fully working production build with great performance and best practices

 ## Incoming features
-- Making this a Full-Stack project by adding a TypeScript Node server with its own REST API and MongoDB database: [[Under construction] Portfolio-api](https://github.com/FrancescoCoding/Portfolio-api)
+- Making this a Full-Stack project by adding a TypeScript Node server with its own REST API and MongoDB database: [Portfolio-api](https://github.com/FrancescoCoding/Portfolio-api)
-- Admin page for myself to manage the CRUD operations from my own admin page
+- Admin page for myself to manage the CRUD operations from my own custom panel, complete with authentication
-- Authentication for the admin page

 ![image](https://user-images.githubusercontent.com/64712227/185088303-f6e11b7d-4d34-4470-ac39-5358a599062a.png)